 Rim identification

 In some countries, new rims must include information about certain properties.
+These markings help confirm whether the rim is suitable for the vehicle, whether it meets legal requirements, and whether it matches the approved wheel specification.
 The following information may be on the rim:

 WARNING